Wing Commander James (Jim) Flint DFC. GM. DFM. AE.

 THE END OF A PERFECT DAY.

-God willing I shall, along with many others, be there on the 10th to pay my last respects to this fine old English gentleman.
+I was, along with many others, pleased to be there on the 10th to pay my last respects to this fine old English gentleman.

 He was my 50 Squadron Commanding Officer during 1945.
 Despite it being a sad occasion the fact is that he had a very long, exciting memorable life.